volkerbenders/volkerbenders.github.io/aem/aem_tips_and_tricks.md

 # Templates

-When seting up a new site i relied on
+When setting up a new site i relied on

 - [Templates Basics](https://docs.adobe.com/docs/en/aem/6-1/develop/the-basics/templates.html#Templates)
   -> The part about ~Template Availability~ was very useful.
+  Very usefull is the diagram on the ~template evaluation~ process.

 pretty much